 Preventive Measures for Travelers

-Travelers should be advised to take measures to avoid being bitten by Aedes mosquitoes.
+Travelers should be advised to avoid being bitten by Aedes mosquitoes.
 These preventive measures are recommended by the US Centers for Disease Control and Prevention (CDC) and include the following:

-• Select accommodations with well-screened windows or air-conditioning when possible.
-Aedes mosquitoes typically live indoors and are often found in dark, cool places such as in closets, under beds, behind curtains, and in bathrooms.
-A traveler should be advised to use insecticides to get rid of mosquitoes in these areas.
+• Select accommodations with well-screened windows or air conditioning when possible.
+Aedes mosquitoes typically live indoors and are often found in dark, cool places such as closets, under beds, behind curtains, and bathrooms.
+Travelers should be advised to use insecticides to eliminate mosquitoes in these areas.

 • Wear clothing that adequately covers the arms and legs, especially during the early morning and late afternoon.